luisweir/productivity-tools/README.md

 ## 💡 Utilities

 ### 💬 chatweb.py
-**Description:** Launches a Gradio web interface that serves a Retrieval-Augmented Generation (RAG) chatbot powered by OCI Generative AI and a FAISS vector store.
+**Description:** Boost your productivity with a personal Retrieval-Augmented Generation (RAG) chatbot for your local files; launches a Gradio web interface powered by OCI Generative AI and a FAISS vector store.
 **Setup:** Ensure you have built the FAISS index by running `faiss-ingest.py`.
 **Usage:**
 ```bash